BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [STARTING POSITIONS]

-[Both players roll a D6 — the player with the highest result chooses one of the deployment zones.
+[Both players roll a D6 â€” the player with the highest result chooses one of the deployment zones.
 They then select a warband in their force and roll a D6.]

 [Players then take it in turns (starting with the player who rolled highest) to select a warband in their force and roll a D6.]